 Recent developments include:

-- The Cannabis Trade Federation, formed last year, hired 15 lobbyists for an all-out press at passing the States Act – legislation that would allow states to develop their own marijuana policies without federal interference.
+- The Cannabis Trade Federation, formed last year, hired 15 lobbyists for an all-out press at passing the STATES (Strengthening the Tenth Amendment Through Entrusting States) Act – legislation that would allow states to develop their own marijuana policies without federal interference.

 - The National Cannabis Industry Association is throwing its weight behind legislation that would enable legal cannabis businesses to have access to banking services without fear of repercussion.
 The industry group is collecting written testimony in advance of a hearing on a draft marijuana banking reform bill Feb.
 13 held by a subcommittee of the U.S. House Committee on Financial Services.